 Available at autodesk.com/solutions/refinery-beta

-The outcome of an automatic design search is completely dependent on the design of the design space, as well as the specification of various measures and search parameters.
-So how do you design a good design space?
+The outcome of an automatic design search is completely dependent on the process used to create the design space, as well as the specification of various measures and search parameters.
+So how do you create a good design space?
 The traditional architectural design process is similar to the generative design process in many ways.
 In the traditional architectural design process, you ask for requirements from your client – how big a building do you want?
 What kinds of spaces to you need in the building?
 What goals do you have for the design?

 This traditional process of identifying goals and requirements is still important when incorporating generative design techniques.
 With generative design you usually can’t design all aspects of a building in one automated process, you have to identify what kinds of problems might be good to look at in ways that the computer can help you to generate options and evaluate them, but you are still defining goals and measuring success.
 It’s critical to design how the problem with be generated by the computer and how you will measure success.
 How are you going to make decisions on the results?
 The first step is good preparation: